 Vegetarian and can be made gluten free

-So good with fried rice
+So good with fried rice or noodles

 Flavorful and very very delicious.